OCP Guidelines for Testing Accommodations

 The College may assign an exam centre or practice assessment site where the approved accommodations can be offered depending on the nature and availability of the accommodations at a site.

-Candidates for the Jurisprudence Exam are not required to submit a request for testing accommodations for these pre-approved personal items (e.g., inhaler, Epipen).
+Candidates for the Jurisprudence, Ethics and Professionalism exam are not required to submit a request for testing accommodations for these pre-approved personal items (e.g., inhaler, Epipen).

 Evaluation of Disability Requirements